Man falls into Columbus Zoo enclosure during cheetah presentation

-COLUMBUS, Ohio (WCMH) — A man fell into an enclosure at the Columbus Zoo and Aquarium Thursday afternoon.
+COLUMBUS, Ohio (WCMH) — A man fell into an enclosure at the Columbus Zoo and Aquarium in Ohio Thursday afternoon.

 Across the safety barrier was Adrienne, a 3.5-year-old female cheetah, who was with her trainer in the Watering Hole.
 The zoo said Adrienne “took notice” of the man but stayed with her trainer and was immediately secured.